Tateuchi Story Theatre

 Saturday, May 13, 1:30-3:30pm - Who Killed Vincent Chin?

 Commemorating 35 years since the murder of Vincent Chin, watch the Academy Award-nominated documentary that tracked the fatal beating of the 27-year-old Chinese engineer and how it became a civil rights Supreme Court case.
 Filmmaker Renee Tajima-Pena will be present.
 Space is limited.
 Online ticketing available starting April 1.
 Visit the calendar listing to purchase tickets.
+For more info, including program partners, resources and partner events for Asian Pacific American Heritage Month, visit here.

 Thursday, April 6, 6-8pm - Feminism and War in the Asian Pacific